-I was nodding off at the bar of Banana's Tacos while waiting for my transport to the Phuket pier from which my boat tour departed.
+I was nodding off at the Banana's Tacos bar while waiting for my transport to the Phuket pier for the James Bond Island tour.

 I started to wonder whether I'd have the physical energy to enjoy the tour.